Fernando Pires Ferreira: Work in Brazil

 Fernando served as Congressman in the General Assembly between 1876 and 1878, but he gave up his political career to dedicate himself to his profession.
-He was also member of the Finance Commission of the Protective Association of the Forlorn Infancy.
+He has also been a member of the Finance Commission of the Protective Association of the Forlorn Infancy.

 Fernando died on 27 October 1907 in his house, at Conde de Baependi street, Rio de Janeiro, from cerebral arteriosclerosis.
 He was buried at São João Batista cemetery.

 Personal life

-Fernando married Franklina Iria de Mendonça Cardoso on 20 October 1838 on Paróquia São José e Santa Felicidade and had two children, Lina Franklina Pires Ferreira and Fernando Pires Ferreira Filho.
+Fernando married Franklina Iria de Mendonça Cardoso on 20 October 1838 at Paróquia São José e Santa Felicidade and had two children, Lina Franklina Pires Ferreira and Fernando Pires Ferreira Filho.
 Franklina died in 1887.
-Because of that, Fernando wasn't part of the First Brazilian Congress of Medicine.
+Fernando was wasn't part of the First Brazilian Congress of Medicine due his mourning.

 After the death of his parents, Fernando gained more than 6,200 braças of land as inheritance.
 When Fernando died, nor his children or his grandchildren inherited his lands.
 It was passed to his relatives that lived near the region.

 Awards and recognitition

 Fernando became an Official of the Imperial Order of the Rose for his role as Delegate of the Public Institute, which he has done for free.
-Fernando was also nominated a Viscount by Dom Pedro II, but he refused the title.
-He is the patron of the 18th chair of the Academy of Sciences of Piauí.
+Fernando has also been nominated a Viscount by Emperor Pedro II, but he refused the title.

+He is the patron of the 18th chair of the Academy of Sciences of Piauí, and a street in Teresina was named after him.

-A street on Teresina was named after him.
-On 29 June 2024, the biography from Fernando Pires Ferreira was released (Fernando Pires Ferreira: Um Bruxo à Mesa de Jantar).
+On 29 June 2024, his biography, Fernando Pires Ferreira: Um Bruxo à Mesa de Jantar (Fernando Pires Ferreira: A Witch on the Dinner Table) was released.
 The book was written by Eneas do Rêgo Barros and co-published by the Academy of Sciences of Piauí and Editora Nova Aliança.